Military dictatorship in Brazil: Economy

-President Geisel sought to maintain high economic growth rates of the Brazilian Miracle which were tied to maintaining the prestige of the regime, even while seeking to deal with the effects of the 1973 oil crisis.
-Geisel removed long-time Minister of Finance Antônio Delfim Netto.
-He maintained massive state investments in infrastructure—highways, telecommunications, hydroelectric dams, mineral extraction, factories, and atomic energy.
-All this required more international borrowing and increased state's debt.
+Geisel sought to maintain the high economic growth rates of the Brazilian Miracle which were tied to maintaining the prestige of the regime, even while seeking to deal with the effects of the 1973 oil crisis.
+Geisel removed the long-time Minister of Finance Antônio Delfim Netto.
+He maintained massive state investments in infrastructure—motorways, telecommunications, hydroelectric dams, mineral extraction, factories, and nuclear energy.
+All this required more international borrowing and increased state debt.

 Fending off nationalist objections, he opened Brazil to oil prospecting by foreign firms for the first time since the early 1950s.
-He also tried to reduce Brazil's reliance on oil, by signing a US$10 billion agreement with West Germany to build eight nuclear reactors in Brazil.
-During this time ethanol production program was promoted as an alternative to gasoline and the first ethanol fueled cars were produced.
+Geisel also tried to reduce Brazil's reliance on oil by signing a US$10 billion agreement with West Germany to build eight nuclear reactors in Brazil.
+During this time, an ethanol production initiative was promoted as an alternative to gasoline and the first ethanol fueled cars were produced in the country.

-Brazil suffered drastic reductions in its terms of trade as a result of the 1973 oil crisis.
+Brazil suffered drastic reductions in its terms of trade as a result of the oil crisis.
 In the early 1970s, the performance of the export sector was undermined by an overvalued currency.
 With the trade balance under pressure, the oil shock led to a sharply higher import bill.
 Thus, the Geisel government borrowed billions of dollars to see Brazil through the oil crisis.
 This strategy was effective in promoting growth, but it also raised Brazil's import requirements markedly, increasing the already large current-account deficit.
 The current account was financed by running up the foreign debt.
 The expectation was that the combined effects of import substitution industrialization and export expansion eventually would bring about growing trade surpluses, allowing the service and repayment of the foreign debt.

 Brazil shifted its foreign policy to meet its economic needs.
 "Responsible pragmatism" replaced strict alignment with the United States and a worldview based on ideological frontiers and blocs of nations.
 Because Brazil was 80% dependent on imported oil, Geisel shifted the country from uncritical support of Israel to a more neutral stance on Middle Eastern affairs.
 His government also recognized the People's Republic of China and the new socialist governments of Angola and Mozambique, both former Portuguese colonies.
 The government moved closer to Latin America, Europe, and Japan.

-Brasil's intention to build nuclear reactors with West Germany's help created tensions with the US which did not want to see a nuclear Brazil.
-After election of Carter a greater emphasis was put on the human rights.
+Brazil's intention to build nuclear reactors with West Germany's help created tensions with the U.S. which did not want to see a nuclear Brazil.
+After the election of Jimmy Carter as president, a greater emphasis was put on human rights.
 The new Harkin Amendment limited American military assistance to countries with human rights violations.
-Brazilian right-wingers and military viewed this as incursion on Brazilian sovereignty and Geisel renounced any future military aid from United States in April 1977.
+Brazilian right-wingers and military viewed this as an incursion on Brazilian sovereignty and Geisel renounced any future military aid from the United States in April 1977.